naymic/dataVersionManaging/README.md

 # Data Version Managing
-Implementation of events with various meta data versions and possibility to upgrade meta data to the last version.
+Implementation of events with various meta data versions and possibility to upgrade data to the last version.

 ## Features
 ### Example implementation and tests